MicrosoftDocs/WSL/WSL/interop.md

 1. Invoke Windows binaries from the Linux console.
 1. Invoke Linux binaries from a Windows console.
+1. **Windows 10 Spring Update** Convert Linux-style paths to Windows paths.
-1. **Windows Insiders Builds 17063+** Share environment variables between Linux and Windows.
+1. **Windows 10 Spring Update** Share environment variables between Linux and Windows.

 This delivers a seamless experience between Windows and WSL.
 Technical details are on the [WSL blog](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/).